rusili/AC-Android/lessons/arrays-arraylists/arrays-ArrayLists-HashMaps/README.md

-# Review of Abstract Classes, Lists, and Maps
+# Lists, and Maps

 ## Objectives:
-- Review abstract classes
+- Review Arrays in Java
-- Review ArrayLists
+- Explore ArrayLists and their Methods
-- Review HashMaps
+- Explore HashMaps and their Methods

 ## Vocabulary